front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/media-middleware.md

 import { Router } from "express";
 import proxy from "express-http-proxy";
 import makeImageProxyRouter from "server/core/image/makeImageProxyRouter";
-import d from "debug";

-// we recommend to add some debug information in case of
-// errors, to help troubleshooting images that are not displaying const debug = d("front-commerce:image");

 // this middleware will be mounted at the path provided in
 // the `endpoint.path` of your `module.config.js` file